MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/content-security-policy.md

 ![Content Security Policy Page Mock](media/content-security-policy-page-mock.png)

-You may also disable Content Security Policy on your page mock by using:
+You may also disable CSPO on your page mock by using:

 ![Content Security Policy Page Mock 2](media/content-security-policy-page-mock2.png)

 ## Disable CSP
 If for whatever reason, you want to disable CSP from applying policies to your site, you may disable it altogether.
-Simply check the “Disable content security policy” and hit save and publish.
+Simply check the **Disable content security policy** check box and then select **Save and publish**.

 ![Disable Content Security Policy](media/content-security-policy-disable.png)